 The school year in Johannesburg’s public schools runs from mid-January until late November / early December.
 The city’s international schools, however, usually stick to the northern hemisphere school calendar.
 That means the school year begins in late August / early September and ends in June.

 The same is true of the school day - public schools begin lessons early at 7 - 8am and finish by 2 - 3pm, with an hour or two of sports after lessons (we told you South Africans love sport!).
 International schools start later at 8 or 9am and finish later (3 - 4pm), with longer lesson times.

 Heavy traffic is a fact of life in Johannesburg at all times of day.
 Public transport in the city has improved a lot in the last few years, but there are still gaps in the bus and rail networks.
 Choosing a school within walking distance or within easy reach by car or public transport is highly advised.
 School buses aren’t a common feature of international schools in Johannesburg, although some do provide this service for an extra charge.

 Private boarding schools are quite common in South Africa, so you’ll find some international schools in Johannesburg that include boarding facilities.
 Remember this is usually optional - you can always choose ‘day school’ for your child instead.

-Below, we have compiled our top 10 international schools in Johannesburg.
-However, there are another 12 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Johannesburg according to our users.
+However, there are another 16 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Johannesburg based on your requirements.